Abdullah0297445/Django-Projects/Miniature Hospital Management System/README.md

 localhost:8000/
 ```

-You can now experiment with this app.

-To access the admin page, type:
+To access the admin page of this application, type:
 ```
 localhost:8000/admin/
 ```

+Feel free to experiment with it. </br> This app is actually tested on Windows 10 on Anaconda Python 3.6.3.
+Django version 2.2